dzbeck/attack_to_cve/updated-methodology.md

 > Yokogawa STARDOM Controllers FCJ *--snip--* The web application improperly protects credentials which could allow an attacker to obtain credentials for remote access to controllers.

 CVE-2018-17900 relates to insecure credential handling (CWE-255) and the impact mappings shown in Table 1 are appropriate.
 The primary impact is [T1552](https://attack.mitre.org/techniques/T1552) (Unsecured Credentials), which enables the secondary impact: [T1078](https://attack.mitre.org/techniques/T1078) (Valid Accounts).
-This example is continued in the [Vulnerability Object Types](#vulnerability-object-types) section where we show how the exploit method can be identified.
+This example is continued in the [Vulnerable Object Types](#vulnerable-object-types) section where we show how the exploit method can be identified.

 [CVE-2020-11036](https://nvd.nist.gov/vuln/detail/CVE-2020-11036)